baharvand79/CN_CA_1_/README.md

 ## App
 ![image](https://github.com/user-attachments/assets/72a73bce-7787-4277-b5af-4dbd1bd6f660)
-The objective is to make a call between two peers using WebRTC.
-One is an offerer which is sending audio and one is the sender which plays audio.
+The objective of this application is to establish a voice call between two peers using WebRTC.
+The setup involves a signaling server that facilitates communication between the peers.
+One peer acts as the offerer, sending audio, while the other peer, the answerer, receives and plays the audio.
 ### Call Flow Outline
 1. Initialize the Server: Start by running server.js, which acts as the signaling server, facilitating message exchange between peers.
 2. Open Application Instances: Open two instances of the application (the exe file), one for each peer (offerer and answerer).